Senior Living PPC

 | No demographic bid adjustments | Cannot set bid modifiers by age group, gender, or parental status | Algorithm optimizes equally across all demographics |

-| No Google-hosted lead form assets | Lead form extensions/assets trigger additional HEC review and restrict delivery | Confirmed: Lone Tree search campaigns blocked for 33 days by a lead form asset |
+| No Google-hosted lead form assets | Lead form extensions/assets trigger additional HEC review and restrict delivery | Confirmed in client accounts: search campaigns blocked for 33 days by a lead form asset at launch |

 | No similar audiences from housing lists | Cannot create lookalike audiences seeded from a housing advertiser's customer list | Remarketing audience expansion is severely limited |